Skip to Content

 Other Notable Locations

-In Northeastern Pennsylvania, you can find mica at Mt.
+In Northeastern Pennsylvania, you can discover mica at Mt.
 Pisgah, especially in the northern areas.
-If you find yourself in South Dakota, head to Tin Mountain and explore the area gravels.
+If you’re in South Dakota, head to Tin Mountain and explore the gravels.

-In the eastern parts of Virginia, you can find mica and gem-quality kyanite at Ashland Mill, in the many area mines, stream gravels, and fields.
+In eastern Virginia, you can find mica and gem-quality kyanite at Ashland Mill, in the area of mines, stream gravels, and fields.

-South Carolina isn’t as rich in mica specimens as North Carolina; however, there is one notable location here that you should consider.
-In the Northwestern parts of South Carolina, you can find mica at Anderson, the eastern areas.
+While South Carolina isn’t as rich in mica as North Carolina, you can still find mica in the eastern areas of Anderson in Northwestern South Carolina.

-Idaho is another great state to find mica minerals.
-Just head over to Mica Mountain and explore the area of pegmatites.
-You can also try your luck at Pack River in the sands and gravels.
+Idaho is another great state for finding mica minerals.
+Explore Mica Mountain in the pegmatites, or try your luck at Pack River in the sands and gravels.

-In the western parts of Kentucky, head over to Crittenden County.
-There are many old mines in the area worth exploring, while in eastern Kentucky, you can find mica and olivine at Ison Creek, in the rocky outcrops.
+In western Kentucky, head to Crittenden County, where there are many old mines worth exploring.
+In eastern Kentucky, you can find mica and olivine at Ison Creek in the rocky outcrops.

-At Petaca, you can find a mine dump just one mile west on the south side of the road.
-Lastly, in Northeastern New Mexico, you can find mica at Pecos at the mining dump near Willow Creek campground.
+Connecticut isn’t as abundant in mica, but you can find it at Litchfield in the exposures of mica schist.
+For giant mica crystals, New Mexico is the place to go!
+Visit La Madera Mine or Petaca, where you can find a mine dump just one mile west on the south side of the road.
+In Northeastern New Mexico, discover mica at Pecos near the mining dump at Willow Creek campground.

-If you are in Texas, head to the road cuts along Route 375.
-You will also find garnets there.
-One last state to mention is Arizona.
-Here, you can find mica specimens in Morristown in the pegmatite outcrops on area roadsides.
+In Texas, head to the road cuts along Route 375, where you can also find garnets.
+Lastly, in Arizona, you can find mica specimens in Morristown in the pegmatite outcrops along the roadsides.

 TIP: You can’t collect fossils from anywhere, and some U.S. states are more abundant and permissive regarding fossil hunting.
 Find out more in the article below: